Few-shot Image Generation via Masked Discrimination: More Details of Implementation

 Here, we add more details of the patch-level discrimination \cite{ojha2021few-shot-gan}.
 The patch-level discrimination makes use of certain intermediate features of the target discriminator for adversarial loss calculation.
-We follow prior works to use effective patch sizes ranging from $22 \times 22$ to $61 \times 61$ for patch-level discrimination in our experiments.
+Our experiments follow prior works to use effective patch sizes ranging from $22 \times 22$ to $61 \times 61$ for patch-level discrimination.
 Patch-level discrimination is applied to the whole latent space while the full target discriminator (image-level discrimination) is applied to noises sampled from $Z_{sub}$ only.
-To define the subset of the latent space $Z_{sub}$ for $k$-shot generation, we first select $k$ random points and randomly sample from these fixed points with an added Gaussian noise (standard deviation $\sigma=0.05$) following CDC.
-In adapted GANs' training, noises sampled from $Z_{sub}$ take up 25 percent of all input noises.
+To define the subset of the latent space $Z_{sub}$ for $k$-shot generation, we first select $k$ random points and randomly sample from these fixed points with an added Gaussian noise (standard deviation $\sigma=0.05$) following CDC \cite{ojha2021few-shot-gan}.
+Noises sampled from $Z_{sub}$ take up 25 percent of all input noises in the training of adapted GANs.

 Since the patch-level discrimination uses the intermediate features of the target discriminator, we do not need to exclude noises from $Z_{sub}$ for the patch-level discrimination.
 Suppose an image generated from $Z_{sub}$ is judged as realistic by the full target discriminator.
-In that case, it will be judged as realistic by the patch-level discrimination as well, based on the intermediate features corresponding to patches of the image.
+In that case, it will be judged as realistic by the patch-level discrimination as well, based on the intermediate features corresponding to the patches in images.